 “Your body needs to be held and to hold, to be touched and to touch.
 None of these needs is to be despised, denied, or repressed.
 But you have to keep searching for your body's deeper need, the need for genuine love.
 Every time you are able to go beyond the body's superficial desires for love, you are bringing your body home and moving toward integration and unity.” -Henri Nouwen

 "History, as nearly no one seems to know, is not merely something to be read.
 And it does not refer merely, or even principally, to the past.
 On the contrary, the great force of history comes from the fact that we carry it within us, are unconsciously controlled by it in many ways, and history is literally present in all that we do.
 It could scarcely be otherwise, since it is to history that we owe our frames of reference, our identities, and our aspirations.
 And it is with great pain and terror that one begins to realize this.
 In great pain and terror one begins to assess the history which has placed one where one is and formed one's point of view.
-In great pain and terror because, thereafter, one enters into battle with that historical creation, Oneself, and attempts to re-create oneself according to principles more humane and liberating: one begins the attempt to achieve a level of personal maturity and freedom which robs history of its tyrannical power, and also changes history." - someone easy enough to look up ;)
+In great pain and terror because, thereafter, one enters into battle with that historical creation, Oneself, and attempts to re-create oneself according to principles more humane and liberating: one begins the attempt to achieve a level of personal maturity and freedom which robs history of its tyrannical power, and also changes history." - James Baldwin

 "Unfortunately, when you react against something that is "sinful", you will often go to the other extreme, and you can get into as much trouble as you were in before.
 You can jump from the frying pan into the fire, or as I often put it, throw out the baby with the bathwater.